zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

 import UsePanDemo from './UsePan.demo.tsx' import UseCrossHairDemo from './UseCrossHair.demo.tsx'

-These hooks allows you to do a specific precodeed functionalities
+These hooks allow you to do specific precoded functionalities.

-currently we support the following functional hooks:
+Currently we support following functional hooks:

 - **[useAxisZoom](./300_functional.md#useaxiszoom)**
 - **[useRectangularZoom](./300_functional.md#userectangularzoom)**